 RFSC currently has no employees.
 Paul W. Zeller, President and Chief Executive Officer of RGH, serves without additional compensation as President and Chief Executive Officer of RFSC.
-It is contemplated that, at the Effective Date, the Hon.
-James A. Goodman will become the President and Chief Executive Officer of Reorganized RFSC.
+It is contemplated that, at the Effective Date, Goodman will become the President and Chief Executive Officer of Reorganized RFSC.
 See "Reorganized RFSC - Management of Reorganized RFSC".